 Next, you’ll want to take a second HDMI cable, and run it from the output port on your capture card to your TV.
 Congratulations!
 Now you’re ready to record while you’re playing!

 Now all you need to do is launch your streaming service and start streaming.
 Exactly how you do this will depend on which service you’re using.
 Regardless, make sure to select the capture card as your video input device.
-You’ll probably need to install some drivers in order to make this happen.
+You’ll probably need to install some drivers to make this happen.

 Keep in mind that the video quality is going to vary based on the capture card you choose.
 The best capture cards will use H.264 encoding, but other methods are possible.
 However, non-H.264 encoders willy typically require a more powerful PC for processing.